 Without the daily hours and permanent addresses of traditional restaurants, pop-up dining reservations require a bit of sleuthing on the diner’s part.
 Here are a few of Portland’s can’t-miss pop-up meals:

 Chef Vitaly Paley, the James Beard award-winning force behind Portland mainstays Imperial and Paley’s Place, drew on his Russian roots for DaNet, a five-course pop-up featuring potato pancakes, infused vodka flights and all-but-forgotten Soviet drinking foods.
-One weekend each month, Paley outfits his own Portland Penny Diner with decorative Slavic heirlooms and Russian rap music for a festive tribute to the Motherland.
+Paley outfits his own Imperial with decorative Slavic heirlooms and Russian rap music for a festive tribute to the Motherland.
 Each dinner includes a variety of zakuski (drinking appetizers), several types of traditional blini and three hearty courses like hunter’s stew and black cherry strudel.

 Dedicated to exploring “ice cream and its infinite possibilities,” Morgan St. Theater casts dessert in a starring role.
 Each three-course menu combines seasonal ingredients like sweet corn, deep-fried peach or pumpkin with exotic baked goods like challah French toast and Indian snack bread to create a collection of sundaes fit for even the most discerning sweet tooth.
 Each playful dish is paired with entertaining storytelling and, at times, live music and adult beverages.
 Like many pop-ups, Morgan St. has no fixed location or schedule, so be sure to check details online before planning a sweet night out.